Dennis O'Driscoll: Life and career

 He lived in Naas, County Kildare, until his sudden death.

-In the 1970s and 80s, O'Driscoll held many part-time jobs and positions in association with his writing.
-He took a position as part-time editor of Tax Briefing, a technical journal produced in Ireland, as well as reviewing poetry for Hibernia, and The Crane Bag.
-He also served on the council of the Irish United Nations Association from 1975–80.
+In the 1970s and '80s, O'Driscoll held many part-time jobs and positions in association with his writing.
+He took a position as part-time editor of Tax Briefing, a technical journal produced in Ireland, as well as reviewing poetry for Hibernia and The Crane Bag.
+He also served on the council of the Irish United Nations Association from 1975 to 1980.
 After this, he married Julie O'Callaghan, a writer, in September 1985.

-O'Driscoll stayed in the revenue business for as long as he did due to the advice of a colleague, who told him, "If you ever leave your job, you will stop writing."
-Thus, revenue became a sort of fall back option for him; a career that paid regularly and provided a pension.
-Whereas poetry was his art.
-Even so, in his memoir entitled, Sing for the Taxman, O'Driscoll states, "I have always regarded myself as a civil servant rather than a 'poet' or 'artist' – words I would find embarrassing and presumptuous to ascribe to myself."
+O'Driscoll stayed in the revenue business for as long as he did due to the advice of a colleague, who told him: "If you ever leave your job, you will stop writing."
+Thus, revenue became a sort of fall-back option for him, a career that paid regularly and provided a pension, whereas poetry was his art.
+Even so, in his memoir entitled Sing for the Taxman, O'Driscoll states: "I have always regarded myself as a civil servant rather than a 'poet' or 'artist' – words I would find embarrassing and presumptuous to ascribe to myself."

-After thirty-eight years in Revenue, in early 2008, O'Driscoll was asked to write a poem marking the opening of the Revenue Museum in Dublin Castle, marking the first time his job and his art would intermingle.
-This poem, At The Revenue Museum, which was originally brought to life to be printed in a program for the opening ceremony, now hangs as an exhibit in the museum itself.
+After 38 years in Revenue, in early 2008, O'Driscoll was asked to write a poem marking the opening of the Revenue Museum in Dublin Castle, marking the first time his job and his art would intermingle.
+This poem, "At The Revenue Museum", which was originally brought to life to be printed in a programme for the opening ceremony, now hangs as an exhibit in the museum itself.

 O'Driscoll died suddenly at the age of 58 over the 2012 Christmas period.
 He was rushed to hospital after becoming ill but quickly succumbed to his fate.
 The arts world was shocked by his sudden demise.
 His wife, the poet Julie O'Callaghan, and siblings – brothers Proinsias, Seamus, Declan, and sisters, Marie and Eithne – survived him.

 President Michael D. Higgins noted that O'Driscoll was "held in the highest regard not only by all those associated with Irish and European poetry".
 Joe Duffy, with whom O'Driscoll had appeared on air on the very week of his death, called O'Driscoll a "generous, caring and witty man".
 Fellow writer Belinda McKeon said he was "a scholar, a gentleman, a character, a friend".
 English critic David Morley described him as a "fine poet and great critic".
 Irish PEN mourned his death.